 - Write stuff down!
 Making lists, setting reminders, and keeping a daybook to jot down and check off daily tasks can help you maintain your composure and keep you on schedule.

 - Brain food!
-Foods that are rich in vitamins B6, E, and C, as well as folate and zinc, will help stimulate your brain.
+Foods that are rich in vitamins B6, E, and C, as well as folate and zinc, when does pregnancy brain start?
 Foods such as eggs, blueberries, and dark, leafy greens like kale and spinach, as well as green tea, turmeric, walnuts, and omega-3 fats will help keep your mind sharp!

 - Stay active!
 Regular exercise during pregnancy will not only benefit your body and baby, but also your mind.
 Researchers from the University of British Columbia found aerobic exercise boosts your hippocampus, the area related to memory and learning .
 Exercise is also known to relieve and keep stress at bay.